mikechambers/meshjs/readme.md

 - Config object based configuration, making it easy to quickly iterate, and save settings.
-- Built in functionality for saving PNGs (hit "p") and videos (hit "v" when config.RECORD_VIDEO is set to true).
+- Built in functionality for saving PNGs (hit "p") and videos (hit "v" when config.CAPTURE_VIDEO is set to true).
 - Automatic support for rendering canvas at high resolution, but displaying at smaller size.
 - APIs to make it easy to grab and use pixel data / colors from images and